 So who am I?
 I’m a fifty-something engineer who has been reading science fiction probably since I learned to read, and always wanted to write it.
-I’ll write a post sometime soon about my favorite novels, but for now, let’s just say Larry Niven’s Ringworld and The Mote in God’s Eye were two of the books that most intrigued me.
+I wrote a post about my favorite novels, but for now, let’s just say Larry Niven’s Ringworld and The Mote in God’s Eye were two of the books that most intrigued me.
 After reading just about everything my hometown’s little public library had on the science fiction rack, I continued to search for books like those, and that led me to try to write the kind of book I always had wanted to read.
+And I’m pleased to say that my novel, Star Riders, can now be found in that little library in Lewiston, NY.

 This particular novel has been kicking around in my head for a few years, starting with just an idea about how to get around the speed-of-light problems, and then developing into an actual story.
 I don’t want to get into spoilers here, so I’ll try to avoid saying too much about the story itself.